-Yes, all admitted PhD students have the same right to use the University healthcare as any other staff.
-You can contact Avonova for telephone-counseling if you experience work related problems or if you feel psychological illness due to your work environment.
+Yes, all admitted PhD students have the same right to use the occupational healthcare as any other staff.
+You can contact Feelgood for telephone-counseling if you experience work related problems or if you feel psychological illness due to your work environment.

 Am I insured when I am employed as a PhD student?

-If you have an employment you also have a Personal Injury Insurance (PSA) as every other employed, the time that you work as an assistant is also counted for.
+If you have an employment you also have a Personal Injury Insurance (PSA) as every other employed.
 If you have a student grant or scholarship you are only covered by the Legal, Financial and Administrative Services Agency general student insurance that you can read more about here.
 All doctoral students are covered by the ‘Tjänstereseförsäkring‘.